Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/docs/API-Publisher-Configuration.md

 - Any positive number — an explicit item capacity (values below `MaxDegreeOfParallelismForPostResourceItem` are raised to it so POST workers are never starved).
 - Any other value fails options validation with a non-zero exit.

-The same option governs the error publishing queue (capped at `2 × ErrorPublishingBatchSize` pending errors unless disabled with `-1`), so a sustained error storm also exerts backpressure instead of queueing errors in memory without limit.
+The same option governs the error publishing queue, so a sustained error storm also exerts backpressure instead of queueing errors in memory without limit.
+The ingestion queue is capped at `2 × ErrorPublishingBatchSize` pending errors, and up to 4 more already-formed batches can be queued for publication behind it — a total of roughly `6 × ErrorPublishingBatchSize` pending errors (150 at shipped defaults), each of which can carry a full document body.
+Both are unbounded under `-1`.

 **What the ceiling actually is.** The capacity is per block, not a process-wide total.
 Each live resource pipeline can hold up to roughly `(pagesBlockCapacity × StreamingPageSize) + itemCapacity` items across its buffers, where `pagesBlockCapacity = max(2 × MaxDegreeOfParallelismForStreamResourcePages, itemCapacity ÷ StreamingPageSize)`, and up to `MaxDegreeOfParallelismForResourceProcessing` resource pipelines stream concurrently.
-With shipped defaults that is on the order of thousands of items per resource rather than hundreds — still a fixed configuration-derived ceiling, independent of resource size.
+Delete and key-change pipelines chain two bounded item blocks, so their per-resource item term is `2 × itemCapacity`.
+With shipped defaults that is on the order of thousands of items per resource rather than hundreds — still a fixed configuration-derived ceiling that does not grow with resource size.
+(Two small resource-proportional allocations remain: the per-resource list of page descriptors and the final-page continuation accumulator — both hold lightweight offset/limit entries rather than documents.)

 **Which settings actually lower the ceiling.** At typical settings the dominant term is the page buffer floor — `2 × MaxDegreeOfParallelismForStreamResourcePages` whole pages, kept so page-fetch workers are never starved — and `ProcessingBlockBoundedCapacity` cannot reduce it.
 For example, at `StreamingPageSize=500` and `MaxDegreeOfParallelismForStreamResourcePages=10`, the page buffer holds up to `2 × 10 = 20` pages = 10,000 items per resource no matter what this option is set to; lowering the option from automatic (500) to 100 only trims the much smaller item buffer.
 To materially reduce per-resource retention, lower `MaxDegreeOfParallelismForStreamResourcePages` and/or `StreamingPageSize` (and `MaxDegreeOfParallelismForResourceProcessing` to reduce how many resources buffer concurrently); use `ProcessingBlockBoundedCapacity` to raise the item buffer above its automatic value or to disable bounding entirely.